-TfL has faced significant financial challenges as a result of the reduced levels of ridership due to the pandemic since March 2020, which has led to a large fall in fare revenues.
-The Mayor continues to work with the government to secure a sustainable long-term funding settlement for TfL to allow him to continue investment in the transport network while making it more reliable and accessible.
-The Mayor's priorities for TfL, subject to funding constraints, include:
+TfL has faced significant financial challenges since the pandemic.
+The Mayor continues to work with the government to secure a sustainable long-term funding settlement for TfL to allow him to continue to invest in the transport network while making it more reliable and accessible.
+The Mayor's priorities for TfL, subject to funding constraints where applicable, and key achievements include:

-working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
-This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial a Ride schemes
+- Freezing TfL fares (excluding central government regulated fares such as travelcards) in 2024 with off peak fares being introduced on Fridays all day for an initial three month trial period between March and May 2024 - Working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
+This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners (supplemented by free travel for those aged 60+ before 9am on Fridays initially for three months from March to May 2024), the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial-a-Ride schemes - Delivering the Elizabeth line on its full timetable and route.
+The Elizabeth line has increased central London's rail capacity by ten per cent and is forecast to see upwards of 200 million passenger journeys per annum making it the busiest rail line in the UK.
+This follows on from the opening of the Northern line extension to Nine Elms and Battersea Power Station in September 2021

-- opening the central London section of the Elizabeth line (the operational name for Crossrail) in the first half of 2022, followed by the full line opening with through services as soon as possible to increase central London's rail capacity by ten per cent.
-This follows on from the opening of the Northern line extension to Nine Elms and Battersea Power Station in September 2021 - rolling out new trains on the Piccadilly line, with the first new trains serving customers from 2025 - enhancing capacity on the London Underground and rail services, and upgrading key stations such as Bank/Monument station - making public transport more accessible for everyone.
-All Elizabeth line stations once the line opens in full will also be step free - extending the London Overground on the Gospel Oak to Barking Line to serve Barking Riverside (due to open in autumn 2022) and expanding capacity on the DLR network - maintaining the Bus and Tram one-hour Hopper fare and investing to sustain existing journey times and reliability on the bus network - continuing the electrification of London Buses so that all are emission free by 2037 at the latest - tackling London's toxic air quality following on from the extension of the Ultra Low Emission Zone in central London to the North and South Circular roads in autumn 2021 - investing in schemes designed to make walking, cycling and public transport safer, cleaner and more appealing in partnership with London boroughs.
+- Rolling out new trains on the Piccadilly line, with the first new trains serving customers from 2025 - Enhancing capacity on the London Underground and rail services, and upgrading key stations such as Bank/Monument station, Old Street and Elephant and Castle as well as securing government funding to make Leyton and Colindale stations step-free - Making public transport more accessible for everyone including making more tube and Overground stations step-free over the next 12 months.
+All 41 Elizabeth line stations are now step-free - Delivering the local regeneration and housing benefits arising from completing the extension of the London Overground on the Gospel Oak to Barking Line to serve Barking Riverside - Expanding capacity and commencing rolling out new trains on the DLR network in 2024 - Maintaining the Bus and Tram one-hour Hopper fare and investing to sustain existing journey times and reliability on the bus network - Providing additional funding for the rolling out of additional bus services including the Superloop network of 10 express bus routes which will improve connections and journey times between key outer London town centres and transport hubs - Tackling the climate emergency including the expansion of the Ultra Low Emission Zone (ULEZ) London-wide to tackle air pollution in August 2023 supported by a £210 million vehicle scrappage scheme for small businesses and Londoners to help them switch to cleaner vehicles or retrofit their existing ones and - Investing in schemes designed to make walking, cycling and public transport safer, cleaner and more appealing in partnership with London boroughs.